 That success allowed him to return to newspapers with the 1984 purchase of eight newspapers covering all of Nassau County’s North Shore, including one of Long Island’s longest-published newspapers, The Roslyn News, which dates from 1877.

-With high journalistic standards and a commitment to covering the full spectrum of community life, Mr. Anton’s newspapers flourished and his chain grew to cover the lion’s share of Nassau County, with a circulation of 75,000.
+With high journalistic standards and a commitment to covering the full spectrum of community life, Mr. Anton’s newspapers flourished and his chain grew to cover the lion’s share of Nassau County.

 Mr. Anton was intimately involved in guiding the reporters and ensuring well-balanced coverage of local government and school news, as well as the activities of local people, organizations and businesses.
 He was a strong believer in reader involvement, and saw the Letters to The Editor page as an essential and vibrant part of each newspaper.